fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 1. The GitHub issue needed to generate the summary.
 1. The issues comments needed to generate the summary.

-The prompt we use is stored in [this file](./llm.ini).
-The prompt has instructions to the LLM summarize the issue and the comments (the _"Don't waste..."_ part comes from [this example](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/plugins/)).
+Our prompt is stored in [this file](./llm.ini).
+The prompt has instructions to the LLM to summarize the issue and the comments in the format we want (the _"Don't waste..."_ part comes from [this example](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/plugins/)).

 ```text
 You are an experienced developer familiar with GitHub issues.